-We are continuing to consider large acquisition candidates and transactions in addition to the El Paso Acquisition.
+We continue to consider large acquisition candidates and transactions.
 The integration, financial and other risks discussed above will be amplified if the size of our future acquisitions increases.

 Our acquisition strategy is based, in part, on our expectation of ongoing divestitures of gas processing and transportation assets by large industry participants.
 A material decrease in such divestitures will limit our opportunities for future acquisitions and could adversely affect our growth plans.